Several German soldiers injured in Mali attack | DW | 25.06.2021

 Around 900 German troops are currently deployed in the region within the UN's MINUSMA mission.

-The majority of them are at Camp Castor near Gao, which lies almost 1,000 kilometers (621 miles) to the north-east of capital city Bamako.
+The majority of them are at Camp Castor near Gao, which lies almost 1,000 kilometers (621 miles) northeast of capital city Bamako.

 In total, there are around 13,000 UN troops taking part in the peace-keeping mission in the country.